DraconicDragon/ComfyUI-RyuuNoodles/README.md

 **To get the widget name:**
 Usually it's simply the placeholder text (or input name on single line text widgets).
-<sub>(if there's a custom placeholder text... uh good luck, maybe need to read the code of that custom node in that case)</sub>
+<sub>(if there's a custom placeholder text set... then uh good luck, maybe need to read the code of that custom node in that case?)</sub>

 #### Example (also default value)